chippyash/fyne-secrets/README.md

 If you are running Linux and have `gnome-keyring` installed, you may need to run `sudo gnome-keyring-daemon --start` to start the daemon.
 In addition, you may need to install, for Ubuntu/Debian `libsecret-tools` to get the `secret-tool` command.

+If you are running Linux and `keyctl` installed, no additional steps are required.

 ## License
 BSD-3-Clause.
 See [LICENSE](./LICENSE)